Lesson 3: @Modifying Queries

 More specifically, Spring needs to know that this query will be executed as an updating query instead of a selecting query.

-Let’s add the annotation back and continue.
+Now let’s add the annotation back and continue.

 We’ll look into custom methods in repositories and transactions more in a future lesson.